bcaro/wifilightV2-doc/docs/en_US/index.md

 For devices not present in this list or if the configuration does not work or if a device does not have the correct subtype and after using the device integration procedure, give the contents of the wifilightV2_inc logs in the [forum ](https://community.jeedom.com/t/plugin-wifilightv2-sonoff-ewelink-lan/2632) in order to allow the integration of the module in the plugin.

-## Tuya Smartlife and Cloud Tuya
+# Tuya Smartlife and Cloud Tuya

 The creation of most Tuya and Tuya/Zigbee devices is automatic.
 However, access to devices remains local.

 Tuya devices use different protocols:

 <3.3: this old protocol is not compatible with inclusion.
-The plugin will find the device in the Tuya cloud but not the plugin will not find the correct protocol.
-You have to manually create a Tuya smartlife V1 device and copy the characteristics and find the IP address.
-Learning (see below) can help find the commands.
-If possible it is beneficial to upgrade to a newer firmware such as 3.4.
+The plugin will find the device in the Tuya cloud but the plugin will not find the correct protocol.
+You have to manually change it using Tuya smartLife V1.
+There is no Zigbee Tuya gateway with this protocol.

-3.3: Devices with this protocol are found automatically by Tuya inclusion whether for a Zigbee device or gateway.
-The type used is Tuya smartlife V3 or Tuya Zigbee V1 Gateway
+3.3: Devices with this protocol are normally found automatically by Tuya inclusion whether for a Zigbee device or gateway.
+The type used is Tuya smartlife V3 or Tuya Zigbee Gateway V1.

-3.4: Devices with this protocol are automatically found by Tuya inclusion whether for a Zigbee device or gateway.
+3.4: Devices with this protocol are normally found automatically by Tuya inclusion whether for a Zigbee device or gateway.
 In 2022 this protocol begins to spread.
-The type used is Tuya smartlife V4 or Tuya Zigbee V2 Gateway
+The type used is Tuya smartlife V4 or Tuya Zigbee V2 gateway.

+If the plugin does not find the right protocol, it is possible to change it manually without losing the commands created by the Tuya cloud.

 ## Configuration of the Tuya platform

 Follow this first [tutorial ](https://linkdhome.com/articles/local-tuya-device-control-in-homekit) and go to the "Overview" tab to retrieve: Access ID and Access Secret.
 In the plugin configuration, enter these 2 parameters in the Tuya part and save, then select: Tuya Go to inclusion.
 The devices are created automatically.